shopware/shopware/src/Docs/Resources/current/20-developer-guide/90-storefront/10-templates.md

 [hash]: <>(article:developer_storefront_templates)

 The storefront theme is using [Boostrap](https://getbootstrap.com/).
-Therefore the template structure is a derivate of the [bootstrap starter template](https://getbootstrap.com/docs/4.3/getting-started/introduction/#starter-template).
+Therefore the template structure is a derivative of the [bootstrap starter template](https://getbootstrap.com/docs/4.3/getting-started/introduction/#starter-template).
 The templating engine used is [Twig](https://twig.symfony.com/).
 For styling [SASS](https://sass-lang.com/) is used as CSS preprocessor.